 It varies.
 One should ask about this when you are in lease negotiations to confirm.

-Are there any costs most Chiropractors don’t think about that I should budget for?
+Are there any costs most doctors don’t think about that I should budget for?

 It is good to create line items for phone systems, music systems, artwork, interior signage, interior logo and exterior signage, lead lining for x-ray rooms and moving expense.
 Also, if cabling can be included in your general contractor’s work, it must be requested.
 This work requires a low-voltage permit in most municipalities.
 These are a few of the most common expenses.